ikenna/scalafutures/docs/1_What_Is_A_Future.md

 ## What is a Future ?

-* A Future is a reference to the result of an asynchronous computation.
-Its an object that is a placeholder for a value that will be available at some point in time.
+* A Future is a reference to the result of an asynchronous computation (1).
+Its an object that keeps track of a concurrent computation, and can provide the result of the computation when it is complete (2).

 * When would you use a Future ?
-If you had several computations you would like to occur asynchronously or concurrently, you may want to ceate a Future to perform them.
+If you had several computations you would like to run in parallel, and access their results  at a later point.
+Using futures can improve performance.

-* Note: The computation the future does will will occur in different thread to the one that created the future.
+* Note: The Future is asynchronous because its computation is running in a different thread.

 ## What is a Promise